 How long is the program?

-- six to 12 weeks live-in treatment
+- six weeks to three months live-in treatment

-- before and after support services
+- free before and after service support

 - transitional accommodation

-- community based counselling and support
+- free community-based counselling and support.

 Who can stay?